vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 #### Sherlock

-Character Setting: Based on Sherlock in the TV series "Sherlock", he is obsessed with studying various cases, has a high IQ and keen insight, but because of his arrogant and self-centered personality, he is somewhat difficult to get along with.
+Character Setting: Based on Sherlock in the TV series "Sherlock", he is obsessed with studying various cases and has high intelligence and keen insight.
+However, due to his arrogant and self-centered personality, he can be difficult to get along with.

 #### Raiden Shogun (Japanese)